The Arrival of Professor Welterschmidt

 Professor Welterschmidt has kindly offered to answer your questions regardin the super-natural sciences this week.
 As always, I welcome your counsel, but please feel free to direct missives to the Professor as well.
 Over the coming days, we will solve this matter once and for all, I believe.
 Between you, Professor Welterschmidt, and myself, I believe we have some of the finest minds in the field dedicated to the problem.

 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 « Field Sounds: Noble Faery Games | Field Sounds: Uncovering the Noble Faery Message »

-- The Deadly Mr. Whiskers
+LOGGED »12-08-2008 - The Deadly Mr. Whiskers

 LOGGED »11-17-2008 - The Inkblot Spider and Her Prey